hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ```

-- -sL: tells Nmap to simply list the targets without actually scanning them, meaning it will resolve and display the hostnames and IP addresses of the specified range.
+- `-sL`: tells nmap to simply list the targets without actually scanning them, meaning it will resolve and display the hostnames and IP addresses of the specified range.
-- -n:
+- `-n`: tells nmap not to perform DNS resolution